-Summary of Legislation: (Amended) This bill has the following provisions:
+Summary of Legislation: This bill has the following provisions:

-Law Enforcement Training Board: The bill provides that the Law Enforcement Training Board (LETB) shall select an executive director to serve at the pleasure of the board.
+Law Enforcement Training Board: The bill provides that the Governor shall appoint the Executive Director of the Law Enforcement Training Board (executive director).
+It provides that the executive director serves at the Governor's pleasure.